ezrasingh/acpi-event-manager/README.md

-# ACPI Back-Light Config Manager
+# ACPI Event Manager

+> ACPI Event Manager for brightness control

-> This script is for Ubuntu developers like me who made the mistake of buying an HP 🙃
+This script is for Ubuntu developers like me who made the mistake of buying an HP 🙃

 ## Getting Started